FrankKerschbaumer3/GithubMigration/README.md

 GitHub Migration Script
 =======================
 This script allows the migration of as many repos as needed in an automated fashion.
+Useful for when migrating from an Enterprise GitHub server to GitHub.com.

 Step 1
 ===